|Jack's Classic Houseplant Special Fertilizer||$16.95|

 |Foliage:||Green and white|

 |Uses:||Does well in terrariums or mixed containers|

-Arrowhead Plant has distinctive heart-shaped leaves with green and white foliage.
-Very Easy to grow.
+Arrowhead Plants has distinctive heart-shaped leaves with green and white foliage.
+Very easy to grow.

 Arrowhead Plant is content in very small containers, and usually has disproportionately more foliage growth compared to root growth.
 The heart shaped leaves are mixed white and green, and the plant takes on a vining habit once it reaches maturity.
 Thankfully if a compact bushy plant is preferred, Arrowhead Plant can be trained to stay small and compact.
 This plant does well in terrariums or fairy gardens in containers that don't drain.
 Alternately, it can also be grown in water culture without soil.
 Arrowhead Plant is an extremely low light plant, and does well in offices and locations with fluorescent light to bright, indirect light.